 Staple your receipt here.
-Proof of the original purchase date is needed to make a warranty claim.
+Proof of the original purchase date is needed to obtain service under the warranty.

-For The Period Of: What GE Will Provide: One Year From the date of the original purchase Replacement unit for any product which fails due to a defect in materials or workmanship.
-The exchange unit is warranted for the remainder of your product's original one-year warranty period.
+For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
+During this limited one-year warranty , GE will also provide, free of charge , all labor and related service costs to replace the defective part.